SKIN

 If the required microbes are not available at the time, the growth remains.
 However, with constant conflict relapses the melanoma continues to grow.

 A carbuncle or furuncle, also known as a boil or skin abscess, is a nodule filled with pus produced by the bacterial activity in the corium skin.
-Carbunculosis or furunculosis occurs with an inflammation.
+Carbunculosis or furunculosis occurs with recurring conflict relapses.
 A furuncle or carbuncle could also originate in the connective tissue; in this case, the related conflict is a self-devaluation conflict.
 A pilonidal cyst is a boil that develops on the tailbone near the cleft of the buttocks as the area where the attack conflict was registered.
 Interestingly, the condition was widespread in the United States Army during the Second World War.
 It was termed “jeep riders’ disease” because a large number of soldiers who were being hospitalized for it rode in Jeeps.
 The prolonged rides in the bumpy vehicles must have triggered an “attack” conflict.

 This picture shows several boils spread over both sides of the upper back.
 Malicious badmouthing behind one’s back would be a conflict scenario of an attack conflict perceived at this particular area of the body.